 In cases where equity method investments are disposed of and significant influence is lost, remaining investments are measured at fair value at the disposal date, and are accounted for as financial assets in accordance with IFRS 9, Financial Instruments.
-The difference between the previous carrying amount and fair value of the remaining investments is recognized in "Gain on Investments" in the consolidated statements of profit and loss.
+The difference between the previous carrying amount and fair value of the remaining investments is recognized in "(Loss) Gain on Investments" in the statements of profit and loss.
 The amount previously recognized as other comprehensive income by affiliated companies is accounted for by determining whether or not they should be reclassified into net profit as if related assets or liabilities had been directly disposed of.

-- 3.3 Reporting Date-Most of the Company's subsidiaries and affiliated companies maintain their fiscal year end at March 31, while one subsidiary, MCX which was liquidated in December 2018, maintains its fiscal year end at December 31.
-It is impracticable to unify the fiscal year end for this subsidiary, and it is also impracticable for this entity to provide the provisional settlement of accounts at the end of the reporting period of MIC due to characteristics of the business, operations or other practical factors.
-Adjustments will be made to the consolidated financial statements of the Company for the effects of transactions or events that occurred between the end of the reporting period of this subsidiary and that of the consolidated financial statements if those transactions or events are deemed significant. - 3.4 Foreign Currency Translations and Transactions-Items in the consolidated financial statements denominated in foreign currencies are recorded at the exchange rate in effect at the transaction date, and monetary items are retranslated at the exchange rate as at the fiscal year end.
+- 3.2 Reporting Date-The Company's affiliated companies maintain their fiscal year end at March 31. - 3.3 Foreign Currency Translations and Transactions-Items in the financial statements denominated in foreign currencies are recorded at the exchange rate in effect at the transaction date, and monetary items are retranslated at the exchange rate as at the fiscal year end.
 Nonmonetary items that are measured in terms of historical cost in a foreign currency are not retranslated.
-Gains or losses from foreign currency transactions, such as those resulting from the settlement of foreign receivables or payables during the period, are recognized in "Sundry loss-net" in the consolidated statements of profit and loss in such period.
-The difference arising from the retranslation of monetary items is recognized in "Sundry loss-net" in the consolidated statements of profit and loss.
+Gains or losses from foreign currency transactions, such as those resulting from the settlement of foreign receivables or payables during the period, are recognized in "Sundry loss-net" in the statements of profit and loss in such period.
+The difference arising from the statements of profit and loss.

 Net assets of foreign affiliated companies have been translated at current exchange rates at the statement of financial position date.
-Cumulative translation adjustments are included as a component of accumulated other comprehensive income (loss) in the consolidated statements of changes in equity.
+Cumulative translation adjustments are included as a component of accumulated other comprehensive income (loss) in the statements of changes in equity.
 In the event of partial disposal of foreign affiliated companies, the amount proportionate to the disposal of the cumulative amount of exchange difference is reclassified into net profit and loss.

-- 3.5 Financial Instruments-The Company applies IFRS 9, Financial Instruments (revised in July 2014), to the accounting treatment of financial instruments. - i) Nonderivative Financial Assets-The Company recognizes trade and other receivables on the date they arise.
+- 3.4 Financial Instruments-The Company applies IFRS 9, Financial Instruments (revised in July 2014), to the accounting treatment of financial instruments. - i) Nonderivative Financial Assets-The Company recognizes trade and other receivables on the date they arise.
 The Company recognizes all other financial assets at the transaction date on which the Company became a party to the contract concerning such financial instruments.